dcai-course/dcai-course/_lectures/imbalance-outliers-shift.md

 {% include scaled_image.html alt="Distribution shift" src="/lectures/files/imbalance-outliers-shift/distribution-shift.svg" width="450" %}

+<p class="small center">An example of extreme distribution shift (in particular, covariate shift / data shift) in a hand-written digit classification task.
+A classifier is trained on Arabic numerals labeled 0&ndash;9, while it is evaluated on the Roman numerals 0&ndash;9.
+It is likely to have extremely poor performance.</p>

 Distribution shift is a challenging problem that occurs when the joint distribution of inputs and outputs differs between training and test stages, i.e., $$p_\mathrm{train}(\mathbf{x}, y) \neq p_\mathrm{test}(\mathbf{x}, y)$$.
 This issue is present, to varying degrees, in nearly every practical ML application, in part because it is hard to perfectly reproduce testing conditions at training time.

 ## Types of distribution shift